 Applicant's choice to be performed by memory (any piece or movement under 10 minutes)

 Applicants will sight-read excerpts of an instrumental or vocal work.
+A short personal interview will follow at the end of the audition.

 • Submit academic transcripts to CSUN Admissions and Records